 If you want to use the ML Kit custom object detection API, be sure to follow their specific guidelines when creating your own model, or the API won’t be able to work with it.
 Most models that you generate for these tasks should be tflite (TensorFlow Lite) models

 Using Java to create a Facemask Detection App

 As with any project, there are a few ways to implement this application.
 In Android Studio an easy to way to get the camera working is with the CameraX API, and then bind it with an image analyser using the Google ML Kit API to process it.
 Make sure to put the model in the “assets” folder of your Android Studio project.
 Also, you will need to add the dependencies for the APIs in the “build.gradle” file, in order for Android Studio to recognise that you are using them.

 A more detailed walkthrough on using CameraX and ML Kit to detect and track objects can be found in our previous blog here.

 Creating the application this way is simplistic, and the specific classes for the model would be a person wearing a mask and not wearing a mask.
 A better way to do this would be to initially detect a face using the ML Kit, and then use a TensorFlow model to detect whether the detected face is wearing a mask or not.
 TensorFlow provides a very useful demo application to help people learn how to use their API to detect objects, and this can be a good platform to build off of for creating a more accurate facemask detection app.

 A good example of a working application created using this technique can be found here, along with a more detailed insight of the code.

 A Complete Platform

-The VIA SOM-9X35 Starter Kit provides a complete platform that facilitates the development of intelligent vision applications for Edge AI devices For more information, please visit the webpage via the link here.
+The VIA SOM-9X35 module combined with the VIA VAB-935 carrier board provides a complete platform that facilitates the development of intelligent vision applications for edge AI devices.
+For more information, please visit the webpage via the link here.